Use a Virtualized Smart Card

 Once you have shared a reader, it remains selected and available for use throughout the session, as long as you do not log out the current user.
 If you do log out the current user on the remote computer, the shared reader is deselected and must be re-selected if you need it later in the session.

-Use the virtualized smart card to perform administrative actions through the context of screen sharing.
-Run programs in another user context, or even log in as a different user.
+When screen sharing, use a virtual smart card to perform administrative actions.
+You can run programs in another user context, or even log in as a different user.

 Note: A smart card reader can be attached to only one active session at a time.
 From the Smart Card dropdown, you can deselect a virtualized reader to free it for use in another session.